Robert Anderson Jardine

 The Reverend Robert Anderson Jardine (1878–1950), who published a memoir as R. Anderson Jardine, was an ordained priest of the Church of England and vicar of a parish in Darlington in the north of England.
-He is best known for performing the marriage ceremony of the Duke of Windsor and his fiancée Wallis Simpson, who thus became the Duchess of Windsor, in June 1937; this was a marriage that was seen as scandalous at the time.
-Jardine's offer to carry out the wedding, as a sacrament of a church which opposed it, cost him his career in England.
+He is best known for performing the religious marriage ceremony of the Duke of Windsor and his fiancée Wallis Simpson, who thus became the Duchess of Windsor, in June 1937, after the legal French civil marriage ceremony had been performed by the Mayor of Monts.
+This marriage of the former king to a twice-divorced woman with two living ex-husbands – contrary to the teachings of the Church of England – was seen as scandalous by conservative-minded Britons, though others in Britain and elsewhere saw it as the culmination of a great love story.
+Jardine's offer to carry out the wedding, as a sacrament of the church which opposed it, cost him his career in England.

 An unprecedented marriage

 Following his abdication from the thrones of all his kingdoms and dominions in December 1936, the Duke of Windsor left England immediately to start the process of marrying Wallis Simpson, "the woman he loved".
 This process awaited the conclusion of a legally required six-month period to allow the completion of Simpson's divorce from her husband Ernest Simpson.
 Following the conclusion of this period, it was the former King's strong desire to be married to Wallis under the auspices of the Church of England, the church of which he had been Supreme Governor.
 However, it was Church law at the time to forbid the re-marriage of divorced partners.

 The dilemma facing the Duke and his fiancée was heavily covered at the time in the British and European press.
 A hitherto obscure vicar from the North of England, the Rev. Robert Jardine, publicly volunteered to perform the ceremony.
 Press supporters of the wedding called Jardine, whose working-class parish was dominated by heavy industry, the "poor man's pastor".
 The marriage was set for 3 June 1937 in the Château de Candé, Wallis's French home in exile.

 The Reverend and Mrs Jardine, with their 19-year-old son, Donald, left Darlington on Monday 31 May, but Mrs Jardine and Donald stayed with relations in Letchworth, while Jardine crossed the Channel.
-The Bishop of Durham, Dr Herbert Hensley Henson, warned Jardine by telegram that he was “without episcopal licence or consent to unite the Duke of Windsor and Mrs. Simpson.”
+The Bishop of Durham, Dr Herbert Hensley Henson, warned Jardine by telegram that he was “without episcopal licence or consent to unite the Duke of Windsor and Mrs. Simpson”.
 The bishop did not have jurisdiction over Jardine's celebration of the sacraments while on the Continent, and under the immediate circumstances had no choice but to presume that the vicar had the permission of the Anglican bishop with jurisdiction.

-J. A. Kensit, a leader of the Protestant Truth Society, to which Jardine belonged, commented “Mr Jardine is quite fearless in his advocacy of any cause which he judges right and would pursue his own line regardless of the consequences to himself."